 So let’s do a slightly more tricky value.
 Let’s say that we want the sRGB-like display to pump out 50% of the overall light level from the display.
 What does that look like?
 First we adjust our slider to 50%, right?
 Right?
 Right?

 Remember that the slider represents the encoded value range of our display’s transfer function.
-That means that the values do not represent display linear light ratios, and the values do not even represent a perceptually uniform distribution as per Question #15.
+That means that the values do not represent display linear light ratios of emission, and the values do not even attempt to represent an idealized perceptually uniform distribution as per Question #15.
 They are simply encoded values.
 That encoded value in turn will get decoded by the display, and turned into display linear light ratios.

 How then, do we figure out to control the display’s linear light ratios directly?
 We have to flip the display’s output transfer function around!

 We want a display emission that is 50% of our maximum emission of the display light range.
 How do we get that?
 We need to flip the transfer function of the display backwards.
 So if our display’s transfer function for output is:

 We need to invert that transfer function to get it flipped around the other way.
 “Invert” here, by way of boring math, means we will divide

 That probably looks a little scary, but don’t let it freak you out.